-In our newest editions, produced via the Textual Communities API, we can show each variant linked to the colour coded stemma.
-Figure 11 presents the unregularized spellings of Trompyngtoun, highlighting the enormous variation of spellings in toponyms, which the regularized collation shows to be quite consistent.
+In our latest editions, produced via the Textual Communities API, each variant is linked to the colour coded stemma.
+Figure 11 presents the unregularized spellings of Trompyngtoun, highlighting the enormous variation of spellings in toponyms, which the regularized collation, in contrast, shows to be quite consistent.